 - d See defect report.
 A document reporting on any flaw in a component or system that can cause the component or system to fail to perform its required function.
 [After IEEE 829]

 - e Behavior of a component or system in response to erroneous input, from either a human user or from another component or system, or to an internal failure.

 5 Multiple Choice Questions

-- See maintainability testing.
-The process of testing to determine the maintainability of a software product.
+- See compliance testing.
+The process of testing to determine the compliance of the component or system.

 5 True/False Questions

 path → A sequence of events, e.g. executable statements, of a component or system from an entry point to an exit point.